xwgnick/BasketballActionPrediction/README.md

 # BasketballActionPrediction
-The programs I wrote for the Data+ project of prediction the actions of Duke's basketball players
+In this project, I used a 4-layer Recurrent Neural network and a typical 4-layer Neural Network to predict the Basketball players' move.
+More specifically, the next of of the ball holder on Duke's basketball team.
+We used the data from SportVu of the seson 2014-2015.